ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/target.md

 }
 ```

-See the [Mbed Target Documentation](/docs/v5.6/reference/arm-mbed-os-porting-guide.html#adding-and-configuring-targets) for more details on what this definition means.

 #### HAL porting

 There are many more APIs to implement.
 You enable the following APIs by adding a `device_has` attribute to the MCU_NAME target definition in `targets.json` and providing an implementation of the API declared in the API header.